 Out of Time

-Dorit Cypis redeems plywood and wool through the act of making, turning common utility on its head with an inspired determination to free associate rather than follow the direction.
-Usually the invisible infrastructure of buildings, plywood is transformed by Cypis into the most visible, valuable, and rare of wood uses: at frames for tiny video monitors.
-Instead of processing the lamb’s wool into wool or clothing, Cypis uses it much as a painter or sculptor would, outlining the plywood grain with an over-coating of fleece, spreading and pulling it into new shapes in the wall abstraction and finally creating a single cubic rectangle of rectangle in the center of the room.
+Dorit Cypis redeems plywood and wool through the act of making, turning common utility on its head with an inspired determination to free associate rather than follow directions.
+Usually the invisible infrastructure of buildings, plywood is transformed by Cypis into the most visible, valuable, and rare of wood uses: as frames for tiny video monitors.
+Instead of processing the lamb’s wool into wool or clothing, Cypis uses it much as a painter or sculptor would, outlining the plywood grain with an over-coating of fleece, spreading and pulling it into new shapes in the wall abstraction and finally creating a single cubic rectangle in the center of the room.